Propensity Patchwork Kriging for Scalable Inference on Heterogeneous Treatment Effects

 \section{Data Generation Process for Experiment}

-In this section, we detail data generation process used in the Experiments section.
-These settings are from \citet{nie2020quasioracleestimationheterogeneoustreatment}.
+In this section, we detail data generation process used in Section~4.
+These settings are taken from \citet{nie2020quasioracleestimationheterogeneoustreatment}.
 In our simulation study, we set sample size of training data at $N = \{200, 500, 1000 \}$ and test data at $M = 500$.
 In all scenarios (Setup A to D), $\bm{X}_i, T_i$ and $Y_i$ are sampled as follows:

 where $\bm{X}_i \sim p(\bm{x})$ and $\bm{X}_i \in \mathcal{R}^6$.
 In \citet{nie2020quasioracleestimationheterogeneoustreatment}, the baseline function $f(\bm{X})$ is formulated as $f(\bm{X}_i) = b(\bm{X}) - 0.5 \ \theta(\bm{X})$.
 In each scenario, the formulation of $p(\bm{x}), e(\bm{X}), \theta(\bm{X})$ and $ b(\bm{X})$ are set differently.